 |Feed System:||30-round detachable box magazine|

 Although the M41 pulse rifle was considered satisfactory for close-quarters combat, its caseless ammunition was the cause of several issues, primarily rapid overheating of the rifle, along with the ammunition itself being somewhat fragile and highly sensitive to contamination by foreign substances.
 A more durable firearm using cased ammunition was desired for more versatile situations, which led to the creation of a carbine variant of the existing and highly satisfactory M16A5P.
-This carbine, the M933P, uses all of the technology and advancements of the M16A5P, but features a short barrel and handguard, as well as a flat-top upper receiver with a rail mount.
+This carbine, the M933P, uses all of the technology and advancements of the M16A5P but features a short barrel and handguard and is intended for use with a red dot sight rather than the M16’s magnified optic.
 The introduction of the M39 submachine gun fixed a number of the M41’s problems and some users who had switched from the M41 to the M933P ended up carrying a submachine gun again in the form of the M39.
 The M933P was most commonly used by personnel who wanted or needed a compact firearm with an effective range of over 200-250 meters.

-The M933P is nothing more than an M16A5P with a flattop upper receiver and a shorter barrel, handguard, and gas tube.
-Although it can be used with the fixed stock, M933Ps are almost exclusively found fitted with the collapsible stock.
-The 11.5-inch barrel features the same 1:9 rifling as found in the M16A5P’s 20-inch barrel, and the carry handle and sight set-up are the same.
-The flattop receiver is usually used to mount either a standard carry-handle or an M76 Close-Quarters Optic red dot sight.
+The M933P is nothing more than an M16A5P with a shorter barrel, handguard, and gas tube.
+Although it can be used with the fixed stock, M933Ps are almost exclusively found fitted with the collapsible stock; at least one was used with an M4-type collapsible stock, as shown above.
+The 11.5-inch barrel features the same 1:9 rifling as found in the M16A5P’s 20-inch barrel.

 Range, Accuracy, and Terminal Ballistics:

 The shorter barrel of the M933P greatly reduces the carbine’s effective range from 800 meters for the M16A5P to just 400 meters for the M933P.
-Within that range, the accuracy and terminal effects of the M5-662 round is virtually unchanged from the M16A5P, but at greater ranges, accuracy and terminal effectiveness begin to drop off rapidly.
+Within that range, the accuracy and terminal effects of the M658 round are virtually unchanged from the M16A5P, but at greater ranges, accuracy and terminal effectiveness begin to drop off rapidly.
 Despite this, it remains a highly effective and reliable weapon under all battlefield conditions and it is greatly respected by the troops who carry it.